-I have trained as a Transactional Analyst (PG Dip).
-I continue to develop my practice through advanced clinical training in Integrative Psychotherapy, as well as attending workshops and conferences.
-I have been working in private practice for several years and have also worked part-time offering counselling and psychotherapy in school and university settings .
+I am trained in Transactional Analysis and Integrative Psychotherapy (PG Dip).
+I have been working in private practice for several years and in the past have also provided counselling and psychotherapy in school and university settings.

 Before training as a Psychotherapist I studied English Literature (BA hons, 1st class) at Goldsmiths University in London.
 It is through my love of Literature that I became interested in people’s interior lives and the richness and complexity of human experience.
 After university I spent some time working in a clinical mental health setting before beginning to train as a Psychotherapist.